-Please complete and return to Mrs J Franklin, Headteacher, via the Headteacher's PA, who will acknowledge receipt and explain what action will be taken.
+Please complete and return to Mrs J Franklin, Headteacher who will acknowledge receipt and explain what action will be taken.

-Your name:

-Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):

-Address:

-Postcode:

-Day time telephone number:

-Evening telephone number:

-Email address:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Email address: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please explain what steps you have taken to try and resolve this informally.
 What actions do you feel might resolve the problem at this stage?
+The second active and product and product and all controls and control

 Are you attaching any paperwork?
 If so, please give details.

+3 3

 Signature:

+Deter

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

+Action taken

 Action taken:

 Date: